debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 # Call for Papers and Submission Instructions
 We invite researchers to submit anonymous extended abstracts of up to 4 pages (excluding references) in the ICLR template.
+More details to come.

 Submit on TBA.

 # Important Dates

-- Submission Deadline: TBD
+- Submission Deadline: March
 - Notification: TBD
 - Workshop: Mon May 6th 09:00 AM -- 06:00 PM @ Room R3